secretstartups/handbook/group-conversations/index.html.md

 On 2022-02, we'll move our Group Conversations to make **Group Conversations for groups without a Key Review optional**.
 [Functions with Key Reviews](/handbook/key-review/#invitees) will continue to have Group Conversations within 10 days following their Key Review.

-Please note: the frequency of Group Conversations does not recur on a specific cadence, but rather an estimated time (ex: the Strategic Marketing GC happens every other month, but does not happen specifically on the 4th Wednesday every other month).
+Please note: the frequency of Group Conversations does not recur on a specific cadence, but rather an estimated time (ex: the Portfolio Marketing GC could happen every other month, but does not happen specifically on the 4th Wednesday every other month).
 Groups Conversations without Key Reviews are optional, and these can be swapped with other groups without Key Reviews, or scheduled during an open day that is available as noted on the [schedule](https://docs.google.com/spreadsheets/d/1SHJaGBwKcOCmmKfL0eyaTWNuTqPbQDQFbipAPM5SEfw/edit?usp=sharing).

 | Group Conversation | DRI | Key Review? | GC Frequency |
 | ------------------ | --- | ----------- | ------------ |